a Service Innovation

 Education Industry Network is guided by three interrelated publications.
-With grateful attribution to the authors, we recommend: “Service in the AI Era” - “Power to the Public - the Promise of Public Interest Technology” - “Responsible Tech Playbook 2025”
+With grateful attribution to the authors, we recommend: “Service in the AI Era”, “Power to the Public - the Promise of Public Interest Technology” and the “Responsible Tech Playbook 2025”

 Public interest journalists, technologists and others can harness the collaborative power of the pen and use these and other resources to create the content required to convey the essence of the diverse topics covered in these publications, explain their potential societal benefits and provide solutions stories that illuminate their impact.